ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ~~~~~~~~~~~

 ## Retrieve a Group Configuration ## {#configuration-resource-get}

+This operation MUST be supported by the Group Manager and an Administrator.

+The Administrator can send a GET request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to retrieve the complete current configuration of that group.

 The same as defined in {{Section 6.4 of I-D.ietf-ace-oscore-gm-admin}} holds, with the following differences.